 Are there alternatives to assisted living or nursing homes?

 Yes, several alternatives exist depending on the level of care needed.
-These include independent living communities for active seniors, home care services (where caregivers come to the senior’s home), adult day care programs, and continuing care retirement communities (CCRCs) that offer a range of care levels on one campus.
+These include independent living communities for active seniors (like Hawthorn Ridge, where Dorothy and I live), home care services (where caregivers come to the senior’s home), adult day care programs, and continuing care retirement communities (CCRCs) that offer a range of care levels on one campus.

 Next Steps in Your Housing Journey